sidrashahbaz/specs/patient-charting/manage-immunization-recommendation/create/PC73-create-immunization-recommendation.md

     * route and site
     * manufacturer
     * user ID.
-3. Physician enters the required fields.
+3. Physician enters the required fields and specifies the clinical assesments required for immunization if required.
 4. System validates the fields and records the immunization recommendation.

 __________________________________________________________